Healthy Homes Assessment Hongoeka

 What is the reason Healthy Homes Compliance important?

-The Healthy Homes Standards are a list of the specific and minimum standards for Heating, Insulation Ventilation, Moisture Ingress and Drainage, as well as Draught-stopping within Hongoeka rental properties.
+The Healthy Homes Standards are a listing of minimum and specific standards for Heating, Insulation Ventilation and Ventilation and Drainage, as well as Draught stopping in Hongoeka rental properties.

-Get started now and contact us about getting a Hongoeka Healthy Home assessment on your rental property today.
+Start now and call about getting a Hongoeka Healthy Home assessment on your rental property today.

 healthy homes assessment compliance